 Also, you or your family may present with an issue that is not of an immigration nature and we are also pleased to make a referral to other counsel at no additional charge.
 Who better to know a good lawyer than another lawyer?
-We consider this as part of our professional obligation in securing the public meaningful access to justice.
+We consider this a part of our professional obligation in securing meaningful access to justice for the public.
 So please ensure your case worker is notified should you require these services.

 Permanent Resident Card

 What is a Permanent Resident Card?

 A Permanent Resident Card is a wallet-sized plastic card required for all Canadian permanent residents wishing to re-enter Canada through a commercial carrier (plane, bus, train, boat, etc.).
 As of August 24, 2009, there have been several changes to the look of the PR Card, along with added security features.
 New permanent residents will automatically receive their new cards as part of the immigration process.

 You may apply for a PR Card if:

 - You received your permanent resident status prior to June 28, 2002;

 - You became a permanent resident on or after June 28, 2002 but have not obtained a PR Card;

 - Your PR Card is lost, expired, or stolen.